Awning: Shade sails

-Vehicle and Camping Awnings
+Vehicle and camping awnings

 Awnings designed for camping and touring are a distinct category, differing significantly in design and function from traditional residential awnings.
 Rather than being permanently fixed to a building, these awnings are designed for portability and temporary attachment to recreational vehicles such as campervans, motorhomes, or caravans.
 Their primary purpose is to extend the sheltered living space of a vehicle, providing areas for dining, storage, or sleeping while protecting occupants from the elements.

 Attachment methods are unique to this category, most commonly utilising a keder strip, a flexible cord sewn into the edge of the awning fabric—which slides into a C-profile awning rail fixed to the vehicle.
+A popular form of attachment for side awnings and 270 awnings is to bolt directly to roof bars or roof rack via the integrated accessory rail, utilising a secure T-track and T-bolt system.
 Other methods include throwing securing straps over the vehicle or using magnetic strips to temporarily fix the awning to a van's roof.

-Drive-Away Awnings
+Drive-away awnings

 A drive-away awning is a freestanding tent structure designed to attach to a vehicle but also to be detached from it without being disassembled.
 This is achieved via a connecting fabric tunnel, known as a "cowl," which bridges the gap between the main body of the awning and the vehicle's side.
 This cowl can be easily disconnected, allowing the vehicle to be driven away for day trips, leaving the awning standing independently at the campsite to reserve the pitch and store equipment.
 Upon returning, the driver simply reverses the vehicle back into position, and the cowl is reattached.
 This functionality is a key feature that distinguishes them from simpler canopy-style awnings.

-Inflatable (Air) Awnings
+Inflatable (air) awnings

 A major innovation in modern awning design is the inflatable awning (often called an "air awning").
 This technology replaces traditional rigid pole structures made of fibreglass or steel with robust, inflatable tubes or "air beams."
 These beams are integrated into the awning's fabric and are inflated with a pump to create a rigid, stable frame.
 The primary advantages of inflatable technology are a significant reduction in pitching time and complexity, often allowing one person to erect a large awning in minutes.